-It's recommended to always use an antivirus program on your PC – even when antivirus software can't protect your computer against all viruses.
+Always use antivirus software on your computer – even when antivirus programs can't protect you 100% against all malware.

 It's better to have some protection than no protection at all.

-You should only use one antivirus program on your computer.
+You should always install and use only one antivirus program on your computer.

 If you need more functions (e.g., multi-layer ransomware protection) and settings, then you can try a paid antivirus program.

 Many antivirus companies offer a free 30-day trial.